 - Chocolate Chips on Top (Optional)

 - Add pitted Medjool dates to the food processor.
-Blend well combined (no chunk of dates left).
+Blend well until combined (no chunk of dates left).

 - Add peanut butter and a pinch of salt.
 Pulse in a food processor until smooth.